epochgeo/pyhoot/README.md

 ## Installation

-At this time, pyhoot is only available for Python 3.6.
+At this time, pyhoot is available for Python 3.6 and 3.7.

 Installing on CentOS 7: